 - AWS RDS y Aurora – architecture, configuration, integration, use case knowledge.

-- EC2, Autoscaling – knowledge of architecture, integration, use cases.
+- EC2, Autoscaling – knowledge of architecture, integration, and use cases.

-- SQS, SNS – knowledge of architecture, integration, use cases.
+- SQS, SNS – knowledge of architecture, integration, and use cases.

-- AWS Cloudformation – knowledge of architecture, use cases, devops.
+- AWS Cloudformation – knowledge of architecture, use cases, and DevOps.

-- Sagemaker y AWS IoT core – knowledge of architecture, integration, use cases.
+- Sagemaker y AWS IoT core – knowledge of architecture, integration, and use cases.